Kethsar/RekordboxReader/README.md

 This has been tested and working with Rekordbox 5.8.1 and 5.8.3, and settings for both can be found below.
 Other versions require probing for pointers using CheatEngine.

+## Known Issues
+* Switching from 2-deck mode to 4-deck mode in Rekordbox breaks things, and requires its own set of pointers.
+* Switching from 4-deck mode to 2-deck mode breaks things worse, and using the 2-deck mode pointers won't work until Rekordbox is re-opened.
+* This software is garbage (won't fix)

 ## Loopstream Setup
 Open Loopstream's settings and go to the Tags tab.
 Copy the below and then click "Load" on the Tags settings window.
 This should import a tag reader that polls Rekordbox Reader.
 ``##gz#H4sIAAAAAAAEAEWMwQrCMBBEf8WjCrqNCtUy7Ed48dwm2xosaU1SUMR/N1FR9vDmzcAieM3nGMeKSG3KdZFOVTu1LQ+gvGGMjufr5QKUE6KNfJTL4E0z3EBZYSToGTG81EY8n6QJNgro62i9XFkVRQF6R3R+ZAXKQOM0pyEDk++N6MEIt3Uf0od/AXGJ1nU8xXa1B/0cdyu94Yd6gj7xBdyQcd/VAAAA##``